Victim of sexual violence in conflict

 S.A.’S STORY

 S.A. was raped by a soldier in the Armed Forces in the late 2000s, who was known to her.
 He committed the attack after threatening her husband and children.
 He also stole all of the family’s savings.
-S.A.’s attacker was convicted by a domestic court.
+S.A.’s attacker was convicted by a military domestic court.
 In its judgment, the domestic court awarded compensation to S.A. and ordered the return of her property.
 This reparation award was made against both the attacker and the government of the DRC as the attacker was acting as a state agent.
 Like many other rape victims, however, S.A. has not received the compensation from the government up to today despite her attempts to enforce the judgment.
+One of the main obstacles for enforce the reparation decision in the DRC is that the legislation prevents that public assets can be used for those procedures.

 ACTION FOR JUSTICE